Looking for the best WordPress GDPR plugins?

 Cookie Notice integrates with MonsterInsights, so we highly recommend using the plugins together.

 Don’t treat your website like a roach motel.
 Users come in, but they can’t get out?
-That’s not good business, even if GDPR weren’t an issue.
+That would not be good business, even if GDPR weren’t an issue.

-This lead generation software utilizes intelligent targeting features to boost conversions, all while remaining GDPR compliant.
+OptinMonster is the best lead generation software on the market.
+It utilizes intelligent targeting features to boost conversions, all while remaining GDPR compliant.

 Somehow land in trouble despite taking all precautions?
 No problem.
-OptinMonster allows you to fill out a form and get in touch with their audit concierge team.
+OptinMonster lets you fill out a form and get in touch with their audit concierge team.